Abhigyankrsingh/linux/Documentation/admin-guide/dell_rbu.rst

 This method makes sure that all the packets get to the driver in a single operation.

-In monolithic update the user simply get the BIOS image (.hdr file) and copies to the data file as is without any change to the BIOS image itself.
+In monolithic update, the user simply gets the BIOS image (.hdr file) and copies to the data file as is without any change to the BIOS image itself.

 Do the steps below to download the BIOS image.